 Financial Mappers aims to make financial advice affordable and accessible to all.
 More importantly we believe that giving financial advice to all Australians should be provided by those licensed to give that advice.

 Increasing regulation has priced financial advice out of the budget range of everyday Australians.
 Investment Trends estimate 48% of the Australian population have unmet advice needs.
 This trend is likely to increase with a new round of increased regulation.

 Dante De Gori, FPA CEO, in his report The Future of Financial Advice states:

-I believe financial planning should be accessible to all Australians, and I believe in the importance of financial planning to the Australian society – Dante De Gori
+I believe financial planning should be accessible to all Australians, and I believe in the importance of financial planning to the Australian society – Dave De Gori

 ‘Orphans’ may suffer under financial advice changes